International Studies Program

 |POSC 172||Introduction to International Relations||3|

 2. Area Focus (6 hours): Two courses that concentrate on a single region of the world.
 Such courses are offered in many departments and programs.
 In order to count toward the area focus, courses from the Department of Modern Languages and Literatures must include content other than exclusively language learning, such as the study of literature or cinema.
-Area foci include Africa, Asia, Europe, Latin America, and the Middle East.
+Area foci include Africa, Asia, Europe, Latin America and the Caribbean, and the Middle East and North Africa.

 3. Topical Focus (6 hours): A related pair of courses that examine a transnational topic.
-Topical foci include, but are not limited to, international security and diplomacy, global environment, international trade and finance, global health, international development, and global arts.
+Topical foci include, but are not limited to, international security and diplomacy, global environment, international business, global health, international development, and global arts.

 4. Elective Area or Topical Courses (6 hours): Two additional courses toward the area focus or topical focus.

-5. Students must include courses from at least two different departments or programs among their six area focus, topical focus, and elective courses.
-(This is highly recommended, but not required, for students who matriculated prior to Fall 2014.)
-These courses should be selected in consultation with the international studies director.
+5. Students must include courses from at least two different departments or programs among their six area focus, topical focus, and elective area or topical courses.
+These courses should be selected in consultation with the International Studies Program director.

 7. Language Competency (0 to 16 credit hours): In addition to the 33 credit hours of international studies course work, students must demonstrate competency in a language other than their native language.
 This may be done by: